-Borgfjord v.
+Borgjford v.
 Boizard, 2016 BCCA 317, 403 D.L.R.
-(4th) 745, leave to appeal to SCC refused, 37210 (09 February 2017).
+(4th) 745, application for leave to appeal ref’d (09 February 2017), File No. 37210 (S.C.C.).
 Counsel for defendants in motor vehicle liability appeal engaging issues of standard of care and factual and legal causation in the context of vehicles passing on a highway.

 Currie v.
 Taylor, 2014 BCCA 51, 350 B.C.A.C.
 246. Counsel for respondent in appeal from liability finding apportioning fault between drivers of vehicles.